-Updated Notice to Operators, February 2019
+Updated Notice to Operators, February 2021

 This updated Notice to Operators is to advise you of new, recommended lighting practices to preserve the dark skies necessary for the University of Texas McDonald Observatory in the Davis Mountains of West Texas.
 These recommended practices are the result of a collaborative effort by the McDonald Observatory, Permian Basin Petroleum Association, Texas Oil and Gas Association and the American Petroleum Institute.
-To view Recommended Lighting Practices, visit the Railroad Commission of Texas website.
+To view Recommended Lighting Practices, visit the Railroad Commission of Texas website at https://rrc.texas.gov/media/ituplpsq/recommended-lighting-practices.pdf.